 Malware often uses exploits to infect devices and spread.
-Exploit Protection feature in Windows 10 offer safety against malware by applying mitigation techniques on both the OS processes and on individual apps.
-If you are certain about the apps you use and would like to add an app as an exception from Exploit Protection of Windows Defender in Windows 10, follow the instructions in the post.
+Exploit Protection feature in Windows 11/10 offers safety against malware by applying mitigation techniques on both the OS processes and on individual apps.
+If you are certain about the apps you use and would like to add an app as an exception from Exploit Protection of Windows Defender in Windows 11/10, follow the instructions in the post.

 Add or Exclude an app in Exploit Protection

 There have been reports from users who experienced a lag in gaming performance when the feature was enabled.
-Windows notes that a few of the security mitigation technologies may have compatibility issues with some applications.
+Windows notes that some security mitigation technologies may have compatibility issues with some applications.
 As such, you can disable the protection for such apps.

 - Open Settings